FranPacho/MCPP_francisco.monsalve/Final/README.md

 3645 Decretos
 61 Resoluciones
-Using key words to determine relevance of regulation, only around 35% of regulation is "relevant"
+Using key words to determine relevance of regulation, only around 35% of regulation is "relevant" 1-Nov-2010 and 10-Nov-2018 were the dates with most regulations in a single day, both with 50 Decretos Cyclical behavior.

-Cyclical behavior.
 Line represents presidential elections

 <img src="Images/regulations_line.png">